meeber/style-type-thing/README.md

 ## Ternary Operator

 I'm a huge fan of the ternary operator, especially when it's nested within another ternary operator or ten.
 It offends me greatly that there's both a "no-ternary" and a "no-nested-ternary" rule in ESLint.
 Setting these values to 0 isn't enough.
 I recommend `-20`.
-Also don't be deceived by the "no-unneeded-ternary" rule; the ternary operator is **_ALWAYS_** needed.
+Also don't be led astray by the "no-unneeded-ternary" rule; the ternary operator is **_ALWAYS_** needed.
 For this value I recommend `NaN == NaN ?
 2 : 0`.

 ```js
 // Baaaaaaaaaaaad: